jclifford4/SecurePasswordManager/README.md

 ---

 ### Run SPM.exe
-- type `keygen` and copy the genrated hash
+- type `keygen` and copy the genrated hash.
-- type `q` to quit the program
+- type `q` to quit the program.

 ---